 Planning

-Before you ever sit with the builder, try to set some general guidelines and boundaries that you and your spouse both agree with.
+Before you ever sit with the builder, try to set some goals, guidelines and boundaries that you and your partner/spouse both agree with.
 I’m mainly talking about things like size, cost, major features, etc. Otherwise, it’s too easy to go nuts when you sit with the builder and they start presenting you with hundreds of options.
 One approach is to make Must Have, Should Have and Nice to Have lists before getting distracted with all the details.

 Critical Relationship

-Try to establish a good relationship with the building supervisor.
-He’s the guy (usually a guy) that oversees the various crews that will build the house.
-He might not make the big decisions.
-But he can be your best friend or worst enemy.
-If you hit it off right with this guy, you’ll probably be able to make some minor changes with no extra cost.
-He can also do things like leave you extra tile, carpet, wallpaper, brick, trim, etc. that ends up left over.
+If you are using a home building company and are building a pre-designed home per their plans, you won’t be able to select your building supervisor.
+They can become your best friend or worst enemy.
+If you hit it off right with them, you’ll probably be able to make some minor changes with no extra cost.
+They can also do things like leave you extra tile, carpet, wallpaper, brick, trim, etc. that ends up left over.
 Builders do some of this automatically, but I typically like to have as much extra as the builder will give me, within limits.

 Patience

-As the construction progresses, prepare for several things to not look quite right.
-After building a few houses, I have learned the things to bring to the builder’s attention immediately versus things that aren’t that important and will be corrected later without any need to mention.
-Your builder won’t want you calling every day with updates on little things you noticed.
 I recommend keeping a list of everything you notice and asking to have a short conversation with the builder each week.
 You can cover the items on the list all at once.
-He will let you know which ones are important versus others that will be addressed later.
-For the ones he says can be addressed later, make a notation on your sheet and check up to make sure it was eventually done.
+They will let you know which ones are important, versus others that will be addressed later.
+For the ones they say can be addressed later, make a notation on your sheet and check up to make sure it was eventually done.

 Discipline